RPGReki/crystaldown/pages/02-vampire-aide-and-exodus/074-the-first-bite.md

 It's been years since I've been here.
 Everything still seems the same.

-“Welcome to the Boots Estate, honoured guest”, XXX greets us, “welcome back, Master Samuel, Lady Samantha, Young Master Patrick, Young Master Paige.”
+“Welcome to the Boots Estate, honoured guest”, Roland greets us, “welcome back, Master Samuel, Lady Samantha, Young Master Patrick, Young Master Paige.”

-“XXX, this is Swift Mittens, the newly appointed Keeper of the Avan Forest,” father introduces him, “due to circumstances Patrick regularly needs to receive care by the keeper.”
+“Roland, this is Swift Mittens, the newly appointed Keeper of the Avan Forest,” father introduces him, “due to circumstances Patrick regularly needs to receive care by the keeper.”

 “I understand, I'll make the necessary arrangements.”

-XXX leads us to our rooms.
+Roland leads us to our rooms.
 This is my old room.
 Everything is just as a left it when I became Matt's aide.
 As requested, Swift's room is the guest room directly adjacent to my room.